byjg/docker-php/docs/image-fpm.md

 ## PHP "*-fpm-nginx" Images

-The FPM-NGINX images extends "\*-fpm" and "\*-base" images and have also a full featured LEMP Server: PHP + NGINX 1.12.x (without mysql bundled).
+The FPM-NGINX images extends "\*-fpm" and "\*-base" images and have also a full-featured LEMP Server: PHP + NGINX 1.12.x (without mysql bundled).

 This image exposes the ports:
 - 80